The Global Sepsis Alliance Proudly Announces the Winners of the 2018 Global Sepsis Awards

-The Global Sepsis Awards, which are sponsored by the Erin Kay Flatley Memorial Foundation and the Global Sepsis Alliance, honor outstanding efforts to increase sepsis awareness and raise the quality of sepsis prevention and management.
-The awards distinguish three categories of contestants, namely governments, organizations and individuals, consistent with the aims of the World Sepsis Declaration and World Sepsis Day Movement.
+The Global Sepsis Awards, which are sponsored by the Erin Kay Flatley Memorial Foundation, honor outstanding efforts to increase sepsis awareness and raise the quality of sepsis prevention and management.
+The awards are granted in three categories, namely governments and healthcare authorities, non-governmental organizations, patient advocate or healthcare provider groups, and individuals, consistent with the aims of the World Sepsis Declaration and the World Sepsis Day Movement.

-The winners in category I (Governments and healthcare authorities): The Ministry of Health - Kingdom of Saudi Arabia and the Centers of Diseases Control and Prevention – United States of America.
+The winners in category I are the Ministry of Health from Saudi Arabia and the Centers of Diseases Control and Prevention from the United States of America.

 The Ministry of Health of Saudi Arabia is awarded for its efforts to improve sepsis care in the Kingdom of Saudi Arabia by a national strategy following the requests set out in the WHO/WHA Resolution: “Improving the Prevention, Diagnosis and Clinical Management of Sepsis”.
 These efforts included:

 - Conduct of multiple workshops and meetings to identify the problem and increase awareness among healthcare workers.

 - Introduction of sepsis bundles as quality indicators into the ministries of health clinical audit program.